A loving welcome for all

 Fr Edward says, “I am delighted to welcome you to our parish website, we hope that you might find everything you need here, however, we would love to hear from you, so please do contact us if you have any questions.
 We would also love to welcome you to Church one day if you are new to the area, never been Church before, or perhaps returning to Church after some time.
 At St Mary Magdalen, everyone is welcome and everyone is wanted.”

 Richard Hollingdale – Lay Reader (on secondment)

 A lifelong Anglican, Richard originally trained as an organist and church musician before broadening the scope of his ministry.
 He has lived in Earlsdon for 25 years and served in various local churches, including St Mary Magdalen’s.
-He has been Reader at St John Baptist, Berkswell since 2013 and is currently ‘on loan’ to St Mary Magdalen to assist and support Dwayne.
-He recently retired from a career teaching music in independent schools, including 14 years as Director of Music at King Henry VIII School, and his musical activity now is focussed on research into late 16thcentury German song.
+He has been Reader at St John Baptist, Berkswell since 2013 and is currently ‘on loan’ to St Mary Magdalen to assist and support the parish.
+He recently retired from a career teaching music in independent schools, including 14 years as Director of Music at King Henry VIII School, and his musical activity now is focused on research into late 16thcentury German song.